datavis2020/datavis2020.github.io/tutorials.md

 ## T3: Tools and data exploration (week 6)

+* Get into groups of 3 students (will be facilitated).
+Decide on a rough topic and search for data.
+* Decide which topic you want to work on (create a challenge sheet like in tutorial 2?)
+* Look for data in the internet: what data do you need?
-Explore a data set of your choice, using any of the tools discussed in class (e.g., Rawgraph, Tableau, D3)
+* Explore a data set of your choice, using any of the tools discussed in class (e.g., Rawgraph, Tableau, D3)

 Discuss with your neighbor or group members
+* which visualizations did you use?
-* which insights can you find?
+* which insights did you find?
 * how effective are the visualization you chose?
-What would need to be improved ?
+What would need to be improved?
 * How effective are the tool(s) you're using?
 Which features and workflows are working well?
 Which tools and features are hard to use?
 Which tools would you recommend?